-There are a wide variety of items that one can enjoy with Spotted Dick, but the most common and traditional way is with Devon custard.
+One can enjoy a wide variety of items with Spotted Dick, but the most common and traditional way is with Devon custard.
 You can up your can game even further by opting for Britain’s favorite canned custard brand, Ambrosia.
 Apparently, they used to have incredible TV commercials in the 90s – which I guess goes to show how mad Brits are for custard.

 [EN: We are.
 And traditional Brits make custard from scratch with Bird’s Custard Powder.]

-If you don’t prefer custard, a simple icing can be placed on top of the pudding and it can be eaten like a cake.
+If you don’t prefer custard, a simple icing can be placed on the pudding and eaten like a cake.
 Lemon syrup or a simple dusting of powdered sugar can also suffice.
-A heavy cream is also a good option for those who want to experience the flavor of the currants.
+Heavy cream is also a good option for those who want to experience the flavor of the currants.